belmont-admin/C003-RockPaperScissors/README.md

 You might like to think about how you could improve your game:

 1. By displaying something when you shake and before you display the rock, paper of scissors.
 This is so you can be sure you have triggered the shake.
-2. By using the a button to keep track of the number of times you win and display W when you get to 10 wins.
+2. By using the 'A' button to keep track of the number of times you win and display W when you get to 10 wins.